Async-Clock/Combinational-Sim/README.md

 # Combinational-Sim

 This repository contains the source code for a cycle based combinational digital circuit simulator.

-The program takes both a vector file and a digital circuit in .isc format as inputs.
+# Input

+The program expects three command line arguments:

+- A .isc file describing a combinational circuit
+- A filename for storing the results of the simulation
+- A file containing the test vectors for simulation

 # Output